seamusdemora/PiFormulae/RPi4bSleep.md

 **2021/04/24:** For reasons that are [not _entirely clear_](https://github.com/raspberrypi/rpi-eeprom/issues/330), the "low power configuration" outlined here cannot be used with the `dtoverlay=gpio-poweroff` in `/boot/config.txt`.
 IOW: **You may use** the "low power configuration" described here, _**OR**_ the gpio-poweroff overlay **BUT NOT BOTH**.

 **2021/04/30:** This seems to be [resolved now](https://github.com/raspberrypi/rpi-eeprom/issues/330#issuecomment-827417475).
-It was classified by the RPi maintainers as [not a bug](https://github.com/raspberrypi/rpi-eeprom/labels/not a bug), but eventually the team made some changes in the `gpio-poweroff` kernel code to remediate the issue I reported.
+It was classified by the RPi maintainers as **not a bug**, but eventually the team made some changes in the `gpio-poweroff` kernel code to remediate the issue.
 I've not gotten around to testing the it yet.
 Will post again when I have.